fiksn/kubestart/README.md

 docker run -it -v $HOME/.kube:/root/.kube fiksn/kubestart
 ```

 It is possible to reuse .kube data then also with a Windows version of kubectl or just run it in a container all the time.
+In that case it might make sense
+to also mount /external in the container (so you can use external scripts from different repos).

 ## What does this thing do?